mohd-makki/diabetes-risk-xai/README.md

-# Diabetes Risk Prediction with Explainable AI (XAI) 🩺
+# 📌 Diabetes Risk Prediction with Explainable AI (XAI) 🩺

-Efficient and explainable AI for diabetes risk prediction (capstone project).
+A complete end-to-end machine-learning project with transparency, clinical alignment, and deployment-ready features.

 ---